AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

       </h2>
     ```

 1. Open a new terminal.
 Build and deploy just the `ui.apps` module using your Maven skills:

     ```shell
     $ cd aem-guides-wknd/ui.apps
     $ mvn clean install -PautoInstallPackage
     ```

-1. Return to the browser and re-open the page with the Byline component added: [http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html](http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html).
+1. Return to the browser and reopen the page with the Byline component added: [http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html](http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html).

-    To test our event we will manually add some JavaScript using the developer console.
+    To test our event, we will manually add some JavaScript using the developer console.
 See [Using the Adobe Client Data Layer with AEM Core Components](data-layer-overview.md) for a video on how to do this.

 1. Open the browser's developer tools and enter the following method in the **Console**:

     ```javascript
     function bylineClickHandler(event) {